RKelln/5-directions/data_in_practice/companion.md

 Some basic tasks include cleaning the data, balancing the data between classes (for example, you wouldn't want 100 times as many dogs as cats), checking the range of feature values and ensuring all the data has roughly similar ranges or sizes.

 Then you may want to split your data into training, validation and test sets.
-By splitting your data and holding some it back from training you are able to better test when your model is generalizing well to data other than what has been trained on.
+By splitting your data and holding some it back from training you are better able to test when your model is generalizing well to data other than what it was trained on.

 ## Cleaning